nmshd/documentation/_docs_integrate/delete-attributes.md

 The `owner` can always delete their LocalAttributes without having to ask for consent, even if they are shared.
 Hence, it is always possible to delete own Attributes.
 Then, associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are deleted as well.
-Doing so before the [peer deleted their copy of the shared Attribute](#delete-peer-attributes), however, you lose the information of having shared the Attribute with them and whether they keep their peer shared Attribute or delete it.
+Doing so before the [peer deleted their copy of the shared Attribute](#delete-peer-attributes), however, you lose the information of having shared the Attribute with them and whether they keep their peer Attribute or delete it.
 Thus, we recommend to [request the deletion of own Attributes from the peer](#request-the-deletion-of-own-attributes-from-peer) before deleting them yourself.

 If you decide to [delete an own Attribute]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}), you must specifiy its `attributeId`.
 Then, in addition to the own Attribute itself, also all its predecessors will be deleted, given there were any.
 Moreover, if the own Attribute had a successor, its `succeeds` property will be set to undefined, as the corresponding predecessor no longer exists.
 Then, a Notification with an [OwnAttributeDeletedByOwnerNotificationItem]({% link _docs_integrate/data-model-overview.md %}#ownattributedeletedbyownernotificationitem) is generated and sent to the peer you shared the Attribute with, informing them that you deleted that own Attribute.
-If they already deleted their corresponding peer shared Attribute or marked it for deletion, nothing will change.
+If they already deleted their corresponding peer Attribute or marked it for deletion, nothing will change.
-However, if the `deletionInfo` of their peer shared Attribute was undefined before, since you didn't send a Request for Attribute deletion or the Request was rejected, a `deletionInfo` will be set.
+However, if the `deletionInfo` of their peer Attribute was undefined before, since you didn't send a Request for Attribute deletion or the Request was rejected, a `deletionInfo` will be set.
 Its `deletionStatus` will be set to `"DeletedByEmitter"` and the `deletionDate` will be the time of receiving the Notification.
 Please note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship) but not yet [decomposed]({% link _docs_integrate/terminate-relationships.md %}#decompose-a-relationship).
 It can then only be received and processed if the [Relationship is reactivated]({% link _docs_integrate/terminate-relationships.md %}#reactivate-a-terminated-relationship).